3stacks/local-storage-manager/readme.md

 - path - `string | Array<string>` e.g. `'noPath'`, `'short/path'`, `['array', 'path']`
 *(array and slash separated paths can not be combined)*
+- defaultValue - `any` - If key doesn't exist in Storage, this will be returned instead

 ### removeItem